iitis/qcontrol_lstm_approx/README.md

 # Requirements

-The code is based on TensorFlow library.
+The code has been tested with Python 3.6 distributed with Anaconda.
+The packages utilizes QuTIP is based on TensorFlow library.
 It also utilizes QuTip for generating control pulses.

+# Citing

+M. Ostaszewski, J.A.
+Miszczak, P. Sadowski, L. Banchi,  Approximation of quantum control correction scheme using deep neural networks, https://arxiv.org/abs/1803.05193